It is essential to know the total amount of water in your swimming pool, to ensure you have the correct equipment and needed chemical amounts.

 When a pool owner knows the amount of water in their pool, it will be easier to do the proper maintenance.
 Knowing how many gallons of water are in your pool will help you to know how many chemicals and chlorine your pool will need.

 How to Calculate the Amount of Water in a Pool

-Not everyone is a mathematician, but with following the formulas, calculating the number of gallons in your pool will come naturally.
-The calculations go according to the shape and measurements.
+Not everyone is a mathematician, but by following the formulas, calculating how many gallons are in your pool should come naturally.
+The calculations go according to the shape and measurements of the pool.

 Square or Rectangle Pool

-To calculate the number of gallons of water in a square or rectangular pool will depend if it is a constant depth or a variable depth.
+To calculate how many gallons of water are in a square or rectangular pool will depend if it is a constant depth or a variable depth.

 For example, if your pool has a constant depth, multiply it with the length and width of the oasis to get the total in cubic feet.
 Then, multiply the total measurements by 7.5 to calculate the sum in gallons.

 Let’s say that the pool measures 18×36, and the constant depth is 5 feet, then this will be the formula: